-- 1.1.1 This document has been developed by the Wholesale Services working group of the Communications Alliance National Broadband Network (NBN) Project.
-It provides a framework and template for the definition of wholesale services that may be available on the NBN and potentially by other Broadband Infrastructure Providers (BIP) including Broadband Access Providers (BAP) and Broadband Backhaul Providers (BBP). - 1.1.2 Some areas of this service definition template will need to be populated by the BAP / BBP / BIP with values for the service attributes in accordance with the network design and service characteristics.
+- 1.1.1 This document has been developed by the Wholesale Services working group of the Communications Alliance National Broadband Network (NBN) Project and has been subject to a public consultation process.
+It provides a framework and template for the definition of wholesale services that may be available on the NBN and potentially by other Broadband Infrastructure Providers (BIP) including Broadband Access Providers (BAP) and Broadband Backhaul Providers (BBP).
+Refer to section 2 for definitions of these different provider roles, and to section 3 (including Figures 4, 5 and 6) for more information on the different providers. - 1.1.2 Some areas of this service definition template will need to be populated by the BAP / BBP / BIP with values for the service attributes in accordance with the network design and service characteristics.